Transactions

 in sequenceM

-proposes a block finalization containingM
+proposes a block confirmation containingM

 writes the state transition update of to their chainM